U.S. job growth seen slowing in February after outsized gains

 Nonfarm payrolls likely increased by 180,000 jobs last month, according to a Reuters survey of economists.
 This would be the smallest gain since September.
 Payrolls increased by a total of 526,000 jobs in December and January as mild temperatures boosted hiring at construction sites and in the leisure and hospitality industry.

 Temperatures turned chilly in February, which economists said could have reversed employment gains in these weather-sensitive industries.
-Economists also believed the effects of a stock market sell-off and jump in U.S. Treasury yields in late 2018 restrained February hiring, as household wealth plunged by a record $3.8 trillion and many sources of capital for companies froze up, according to Federal Reserve data..
+Economists also believed the effects of a stock market sell-off and jump in U.S. Treasury yields in late 2018 restrained February hiring, as household wealth plunged by a record $3.8 trillion and many sources of capital for companies froze up, according to Federal Reserve data.

 “We are due for some pay back after strong job growth over the last couple of months,” said Ryan Sweet, a senior economist at Moody’s Analytics in West Chester, Pennsylvania.
 “I also think the timing is right for the tightening in financial market conditions last year to begin to affect the employment data.”